-The Regional Transportation Advisory Council (Advisory Council) is an independent transportation public advisory committee that is an active and voting member of the MPO.
+The Regional Transportation Advisory Council, also known as the Advisory Council, is an independent body that is a voting member of the MPO.
 The primary function of the Advisory Council is to advise the MPO on transportation policy and planning.
 Advisory Council meetings provide an ongoing avenue for public participation that invites informed involvement.
 The Advisory Council's members are municipalities, professional organizations, transportation advocacy groups, and state and regional agencies.
-The chair of the Advisory Council is elected by its members.
+Members of the Advisory Council elect its own chair.

 The Advisory Council provides advice to the MPO on a broad range of issues and may discuss topics that do not always exactly track those of the MPO meetings.
 Advisory Council meetings are designed to foster broad-based and robust discussions on transportation issues and topics related to planning and programming.
-Meetings are held each month, generally on the second Wednesday, at 3:00 PM in the State Transportation Building, 10 Park Plaza, Boston.
+Meetings are held monthly, generally on the second Wednesday, at 3:00 PM in the State Transportation Building, 10 Park Plaza, Boston.